glpuga/airlab_stocking_challenge_2021/0 Final files for submission/README.md

 Our solution to the challenge will begin running, hopefully similarly to what can be seen in the video.

-## Where's the code?

-The code can be found within the `workspace/ekumen/` folder in this repository. except for a few early tools and scripts, all of it is within the `ek_challenger` package in that folder.

-## Will it run in the actual robot?
+## Will this run in the actual robot?

 It's unlikely.
 The location of the table and the general location of the shelf are hardcoded in the behavior tree, so it's not really adaptable to a different scenario from the one in Gazebo.
 This is trivial to change, though